Soil Corrosion Data

 Using the same data and statistical model developed by this study.
 The AGA modified the service life equation to be more appropriate for structural steel elements buried in soil.
 For structural galvanized articles, the service life is defined as total zinc coating consumption, plus 25% (so 75% of the base steel integrity is present at the end of the life).

-The four variables with the most profound impact to the corrosion rate of the UST’s and what observations he made on their interactions include:
+The four variables with the most profound impact on the corrosion rate of the UST’s and what observations he made on their interactions include:

 • Chlorides – The presence of chloride ions causes the resistivity to be lower and makes the zinc coating more susceptible to corrosion.
 Along with high moisture levels in the soil, high chlorides will increase the rate of the corrosion of the zinc coating.